joseppii/Path-Planning-Project/README.md

 ### Results

-The car was able to navigate itself around the track for more than 4.32 miles, without exceeding the speed limit, avoiding collisions with other cars, while maintaining a smooth ride, as acceleration and jerk was kept within comfortable limits.
-This can be verified on the attached video.
+The car was able to navigate itself around the track for more than 4.32 miles, without exceeding the speed limit, avoiding collisions with other cars, while maintaining a smooth ride, as acceleration and jerk were kept within comfortable limits.
+This can be verified using the attached video.

 [![Path Planning](http://img.youtube.com/vi/tEJZy5zXtog/0.jpg)](http://www.youtube.com/watch?v=tEJZy5zXtog)